Elbrus-Analytics/ssh-manager/README.md

-# ssh -  git
+# ssh-manager
 Directory for all shh + git related scripts, templates and other files Used to connects to devices using ssh and establish a interactive bash session.
-Save the output in VSC.
+Gathers Job by connecting to a database.
+Executes these jobs and saves the output in a version control system.

 ## features

-  - use ssh with ssh key
+  - can ssh key depending on the given parameters
   - ssh connections using a jump server
   - ssh connections to the jump server
   - save the output of command to files
+  - version control system ;)
   - automatically initialise a git repository for the outputs
   - automatically add and commit changes in the output files

 ## dependencies

 see in 'requirements.txt'

 ## run locally